T-Moody/Mineshafts/README.md

 - upon entering a mine you may dig around using your pickaxe and eventually find ores
 - building within mines is allowed
 - it is possible to link up separate mineshafts by digging towards them
+- the dug up area will stay behind even when destroying a mineshaft entrance, feel free to reposition entrances
+- placing an entrance inside a mine will link it up back to the surface

 #### Abandoned mineshafts
 - explore the remains of past mining operations and fight the entrapped miners